chr1sc/mod2vid/README.md

   -i, --input-audio <file>   Use custom audio file instead of rendering module
-                             (Useful for tracks with VST plugins that need to be rendered in OpenMPT first) -t, --title "text"         Text overlay displayed at top of video -S, --subtitle-file <file> Play a subtitle file (.ass) -g, --gain <db>            Amplify output by <db> (0-10, default: 0)
+                             (Useful for tracks with VST plugins that need to be rendered in OpenMPT first) -o, --output-file <file>   Save the final video to this file -t, --title "text"         Text overlay displayed at top of video -S, --subtitle-file <file> Play a subtitle file (.ass) -g, --gain <db>            Amplify output by <db> (0-10, default: 0)